NarrativeScience-old/pynocular/README.md

 ### Creating database and tables

 With Pynocular you can use simple python code to create new databases and database tables.
-All you need is a working connection string to the database host, a DatabaseInfo that contains the information of the database you want to create and a properly decorated pydantic model.
-When you decorate a Pydantic model with Pynocular, it creates a SQLAlchemy table as a private variable.
+All you need is a working connection string to the database host, a `DatabaseInfo` object that contains the information of the database you want to create, and a properly decorated pydantic model.
+When you decorate a pydantic model with Pynocular, it creates a SQLAlchemy table as a private variable.
 This can be accessed via the `_table` property
 (although accessing private variables is not recommended).

 ```python